Bijay Kumar Gachhadar

-Bijay Kumar Gachhadar (बिजयकुमार गच्छदार; born 1 February 1954) is a Nepalese politician and leader of the Nepali Congress.
+Bijay Kumar Gachhadar (बिजयकुमार गच्छदार; born 1 February 1954) is a Nepalese politician and former leader of the Nepali Congress.
 He has served five terms as deputy prime minister of Nepal under the government of Madhav Kumar Nepal, Baburam Bhattarai, KP Sharma Oli, Pushpa Kamal Dahal and Sher Bahadur Deuba.
-He was the second vice-president of Nepali Congress.
+He was the second vice-president of Nepali Congress having been nominated after merger of Nepal Loktantrik Forum into Nepali Congress.

 Political career

 In April 2008, he won the Constituent Assembly election, 2013 with 23769 votes.
 Gachhadar was previously in the Madhesi people forum and Nepali Congress (Democratic), and was Minister of Water Resources.
 Gachhadar was formally expelled from Nepali Congress in March 2008, by that time he had already joined PRF.
 He was subsequently appointed as Minister and sworn in on 22 August 2008.